 Activities to protect and increase forests and plant species and to increase green spaces

-Seibu Group companies have been cooperating with the municipalities they operate in to protect and increase forests, plant species, and green spaces, and those companies that have forests on their properties make proactive efforts to conserve them.
+Seibu Group companies have been cooperating with the municipalities where they operate to protect and increase forests, plant species, and green spaces, making proactive efforts to conserve forests themselves.

-- Seibu Railway Inviting participants to join local environmental events (such as weeding) promoted by local governments in the Chichibu region of Saitama prefecture
+- Seibu Railway invites participants to join local environmental events (such as weeding) promoted by local governments in the Chichibu region of Saitama prefecture

-- Seibu Railway Transferred forest in Sayama Hill (Mikajima area, Tokorozawa City) with an unspoiled woodland landscape to the Totoro no Furusato Foundation as a contribution to ongoing environmental conservation
+- Seibu Railway offers forests in Sayama Hill (Mikajima area, Tokorozawa City) with an unspoiled woodland landscape to the Totoro no Furusato Foundation as a contribution to ongoing environmental conservation

-- Seibu Properties Maintaining lush green spaces at Tokyo Garden Terrace Kioicho, certified as an "urban oasis" under SEGES in 2016
+- Seibu Realty Solutions maintains lush green spaces at Tokyo Garden Terrace Kioicho, certified as an "urban oasis" under SEGES in 2016

-- Prince Hotels Planted trees on Prince Hotel properties in collaboration with local governments in Hokkaido and the prefectures of Gunma, Nagano, Kanagawa, and Shiga
+- Planted trees on Prince Hotel properties in collaboration with local governments in Hokkaido and the prefectures of Gunma, Nagano, Kanagawa, and Shiga

-- Hawaii Business Planted trees and plants native to Hawaii on hotel properties in cooperation with local environmental groups
+- Prince Hotels in Hawaii, planted trees and plants native to Hawaii on hotel properties in cooperation with local environmental groups

 Seibu Landscape's initiatives

-- Developing and promoting specialized greenery technology for green walls and rooftops
+- Develop and promote specialized greenery technology for green walls and rooftops

-- Managing and maintaining city parks with a combined area of approximately 2,490 hectares
+- Managed and maintained city parks with a combined area of approximately about 3,000 hectares

-- Conducting environmental education programs at city parks
+- Conducted environmental education programs at city parks

-- Entering into agricultural sector as new business
+- Entered into agricultural sector as new business

 Initiating measures for protecting biodiversity

 The Seibu Group is engaged in various initiatives focused on protecting biodiversity and has signed onto the Declaration of Biodiversity by Keidanren (Japan Business Federation).
 The Group companies have been taking steps to reduce plastic waste due to its harmful effects on marine life and ecosystems.
 For example, they have banned plastic straws on their premises and are progressively shifting to paper straws.
-Disposable plastic bags have also been discontinued by certain facilities of the Group's golf courses in Japan.
-In addition, Seibu Group companies are engaged in a broad range of initiatives, including a design assessment system that facilitates the protection of biodiversity, which Seibu Construction has begun using.
+Disposable plastic bags have also been discontinued and we propose non-use of amenities in guestrooms at Prince Hotel.

 - Prince Hotels and Seibu Railway Progressively banning plastic straws